e-cathy/mdsd-25/MDSDComponentMetamodel/Refactoring.md

 To be able to use the same abstract class Type for parameters and return type of signatures, a return type of void is modeled as returnType = null.

-2. **ComplexType has EJavaClass**
+2. ~~**ComplexType has EJavaClass**~~
-In order to not remodel predefined concepts, we use EJavaClass to represent a complex type.
+~~In order to not remodel predefined concepts, we use EJavaClass to represent a complex type.~~
+*This was reverted when we defined the DSL as the parsing of java classes does not work out-of-the-box.*

 3. **Introduce packages**
 Add packages for system-dependent and system-independent view points to add structure to the metamodel.